12 Cheapest Small Towns in America

 Today, the area's employers include the U.S. Department of Veterans Affairs, a VA medical center and paper company Georgia-Pacific.

 But what really puts Muskogee on the map is its ultra-low cost of living.
-The biggest break comes from housing-related expenses, which are more than 35% lower than the national average, according to C2ER's Cost of Living Index.
+The biggest break comes from housing-related expenses, which are 40% lower than the national average, according to C2ER's Cost of Living Index.
 Transportation, groceries and healthcare are notably cheaper, too.